Inferring Tie Strength in Temporal Networks: Strong Triadic Closure in Temporal Networks

-Before introducing our streaming algorithm, we discuss how to compute and approximate the \textsc{WeightedMinSTC} in a temporal network $\tg=(V,\tge)$ in the non-streaming case.
-Consider the following algorithm: \begin{enumerate} \item Compute $A_\phi(\tg)=(V,E, w)$ using an appropriate weighting function $\phi$. \item Compute the vertex-weighted wedge graph $W(A_\phi(\tg))=(V_W, E_W, w_{V_W})$. \item Compute an MWVC $C$ on $W(A_\phi(\tg))$. \end{enumerate} The nodes $n_{uv}$ in $C$ then correspond to the weak ties $\{u,v\}$ in $\tg$.
-Depending on how we solve step three, we can either compute an optimal or approximate solution, e.g., using the pricing approximation for the MWVC, we obtain a 2-approximation for \textsc{WeightedMinSTC}.
-Using the pricing approximation, we have linear running time in the number of edges in the wedge graph.
-The problem with this direct approach is its limited scalability.
-The reason is that the number of vertices in the wedge graph $|V_W|=|E(A_\phi(\tg))|$ and the number of edges equals the number of wedges in $A$, which is bounded by $\mathcal{O}(|V|^3)$, see~\cite{pyatkin2019maximum}, leading to a total running time and space complexity of $\mathcal{O}(|V|^3)$.
+Before introducing our streaming algorithm, we discuss how to compute and approximate the \textsc{WeightedMinSTC} and \textsc{WeightedMinSTC+} in a temporal network $\tg=(V,\tge)$ in the non-streaming case.
+Consider the following algorithm for the \textsc{WeightedMinSTC} case: \begin{enumerate} \item Compute $A_\phi(\tg)=(V,E, w)$ using an appropriate weighting function $\phi$. \item Compute the vertex-weighted wedge graph $W(A_\phi(\tg))=(V_W, E_W, w_{V_W})$. \item Compute an MWVC $C$ on $W(A_\phi(\tg))$. \end{enumerate} The nodes $n_{uv}$ in $C$ then correspond to the weak ties $\{u,v\}$ in $\tg$.
+For the \textsc{WeightedMinSTC+}, we can compute in step 2 the vertex-weighted wedge hypergraph as described in~\Cref{sec:stcplus}.
+Depending on how we solve step three, we can either compute an optimal or approximate solution, e.g., using the pricing approximation for the MWVC, we obtain a 2-approximation for \textsc{WeightedMinSTC} or a 3-approximation for \textsc{WeightedMinSTC+}, respectively.
+Using the pricing approximation, we have a linear running time in the number of (hyper-)edges in the wedge graph.
+The problem with this direct approach of computing a solution for the \textsc{WeightedMinSTC} or \textsc{WeightedMinSTC+} problem is its limited scalability.
+The reason is that the number of vertices in the wedge graph $|V_W|\geq|E(A_\phi(\tg))|$ and the number of edges equals the number of wedges in $A$, which is bounded by $\mathcal{O}(|V|^3)$, see~\cite{pyatkin2019maximum}, leading to a total running time and space complexity of $\mathcal{O}(|V|^3)$.